PrefectHQ/prefect/docs/index.md

 ### Frequently asked questions

 Prefect 2.0 represents a fundamentally new way of building and orchestrating dataflows.
-Learn more about common questions by reading our [FAQ](faq.md).
+You can find responses to common questions by reading our [FAQ](faq.md).

 ### API reference